-By using a combination of lemons, oranges, and grapefruits to make these Threaded Pomander Balls, you would have the most delicious citrus scent floating around your home.
-The addition of the cloves will give it a certain level of spice, making it more interesting and unique.
+Use a combination of lemons, oranges, and grapefruits to make these threaded pomander balls, and you can have the most delicious citrus scent floating around your home.
+The addition of the cloves will give it a sumptuous level of spice.

-This DIY wouldn’t take long to complete and would be well worth it.
-It’s inexpensive, especially if you already have cloves and chord in the house, and by creating pretty patterns across the fruits, you can make an air freshener which doubles up as cute decor.
+This DIY doesn’t take long to complete and is well worth it.
+It’s inexpensive, especially if you already have cloves and string in the house.
+By making pretty patterns across the fruits, you can create an air freshener that doubles up as cute decor.

 4. Simmer Pots

-I had never heard of making Simmer Pots to scent your home, but when you think about how far scent travels when you are cooking anything, it makes sense.
+I had never tried making simmer pots to scent my home before my natural air freshener journey, but when you think about how far scent travels when you are cooking anything, it makes sense.
 Even better, you can re-fill and re-use the pot a couple of times.

-You could be creative when it comes to what you decide to add to your simmer pot, trying out different fruits, herbs, and spices.
-The combination used in this example is lemon, rosemary, and vanilla which would create a scent that is the perfect combination of sweet and fresh.
-I especially love the addition of vanilla as it is one of my favorite scents and I would be overjoyed if my house smelled like it.
+Be creative when it comes to what you decide to add to your simmer pot.
+Try different fruits, herbs, and spices.
+For example, lemon, rosemary, and vanilla create a scent that is the perfect combination of sweet and fresh.
+I especially love the addition of vanilla as it is one of my favorite scents.

-An oil diffuser is the air freshening method that is my most recent obsession.
-The amazing thing is if you feel the scent of your Oil Diffuser is dying down a little, all you need to do is flip the skewers round and a whole new wave of fragrance will be released.
+Oil diffusers are my most recent natural air freshener obsession.
+The great thing is if you feel the scent of your oil diffuser is dying down a little, all you need to do is flip the skewers round and a whole new wave of fragrance will be released.

 Again the scent is entirely up to you and can be adapted depending on which room of the house you wish to put it in.
-For the kitchen, I would go for something herbal like lavender and rosemary.
-For the bathroom, you could keep it fresh with citrus scents, and for something warmer in the bedroom or lounge try out cozy smells like cinnamon and vanilla.
+For the kitchen, I go for something bright like rosemary or citrus.
+For the bathroom, keep it fresh with herbal scents like lavender or eucalyptus.
+Try something warmer in the bedroom with scents like cinnamon and vanilla.

 7. Gel Air Freshener

-I had never heard of Gel Air Fresheners before let alone made them myself, but this simple DIY makes them look readily achievable.
+This simple Gel Air Fresheners DIY makes crafting these natural air fresheners easy.
 This recipe makes multiple air fresheners which you could add different scents to and use all around the house.

-I like that these gel air fresheners don’t look like what they are, and you could take the time to decorate them to match your home.
+I like that these gel air fresheners don’t look like what they are, and you can decorate them to match your home.
 They don’t take long to make and are entirely customizable regarding both color and fragrance.
-In one of the air fresheners in this example, they have added flowers to clear gel, which I think looks pretty and will be replicating.
+In one of the air fresheners in this example, they’ve added flowers to clear gel, which I think looks pretty.

 8. Baking Soda Air Freshener

-Baking soda is a great natural deodorizer, so if you’re looking for a safe and easy way to achieve a sweet smelling home then look no further.
-These would be especially good in small spaces like cupboards, wardrobes or bathrooms to remove any unwanted odors.
+Baking soda is a great natural deodorizer, so if you’re looking for a safe and easy way to achieve a sweet-smelling home then look no further.
+These are especially good in small spaces like cupboards, wardrobes, or bathrooms to remove any unwanted odors.

-I love the look of the sweet orange and cinnamon scented Baking Soda Air Freshener, but if you prefer floral scents, you could opt for lavender.
+I love the look of the sweet orange and cinnamon scented baking soda air freshener, but if you prefer floral scents, you could opt for lavender or rosebuds instead.
 All you need is your chosen scent and the baking soda itself; then you can get to work making your jar look pretty.

 9. Citrus Air Freshener

-Bear in mind that the vodka in this spray will take a long time to infuse, between one and two weeks, so make this in advance of when you want to use it.
-Because the scent is coming from fresh fruit peels, it will be beautifully natural and sweet, exactly what you want for an air freshener, and the orange essential oil will help the fragrance to pop.
+Bear in mind that the vodka in this spray will take a long time to infuse — between one and two weeks — so make this in advance of when you want to use it.
+Because the scent is coming from fresh fruit peels, it will be beautifully natural and sweet, exactly what you want for an air freshener.
+The orange essential oil will help to intensify the fragrance.

 10. Cinnamon Candles

-This Cinnamon Candle isn’t quite an air freshener, but if you’re a fan of candles, it is an excellent way to enhance their scent and ensure their fragrance spreads around the house.
+If you’re a fan of candles, this cinnamon candle is an excellent way to spread cinnamon fragrance around the house.

-Every room in every house is different, so it is important to take some time trying out different natural air fresheners and seeing which ones work best for you.
-The same goes for scents, if you try something and aren’t too keen on it then try, try, try again.
+Every room in your house is different, so it’s helpful to take some time and try out different natural air fresheners.
+See which ones work best for you.
+The same goes for scents.
+If you try something and aren’t too keen on it then try, try, try again.